DEBARGHYA4469/algorithm-lib/kmp.md

 2. **Min addition at start of a string to make it palindrome**

 `Prefix function Trick: Form a string t by concating string s with reverse of s. find the lps of t.
-Ans=n-lps(t)`
+Ans=n-pi(t)`

 String Stream : To read a whole line and break it into strings.
 </br>